Available on Fab

 Quick Start Guide (Setup Wizard)

-- Use the inline Fix buttons to instantly resolve issues.
-Current builds add targeted cook folders, avoid adding the whole
+6. Use the inline Fix buttons to instantly resolve issues.
+Current builds add targeted cook folders, avoid adding the whole /Game root, can remove a stale root cook directory when detected, and can generate the editable loading-widget templates automatically.

 With Editor Iteration Mode set to Use Unreal Editor Compilation, pressing Play in the editor immediately completes the PSO Autopilot flow and lets Unreal compile shaders normally for that PIE session.
 Packaged builds, Standalone Game, and -game validation still use the production warmup path.

 The simplest Blueprint integration is Start PSO Autopilot Loading Flow.
-It registers the gameplay level, queues the level package to load before play, shows the loading widget, starts preparation, releases the retained preload, and opens the destination level.
+It registers Level To Open After Warmup, queues the level package to load before play, shows the loading widget, starts preparation, releases the retained preload, and opens the destination level.

-The best current integration is a dedicated loading level that prepares and loads your destination game level before travel.
+The best current integration is a dedicated loading level that prepares and loads Level To Open After Warmup before travel.
 This is the same flow used by the bundled /Game/Demo/Demo_BootFlow sample.

 Configuration Settings